ibm-cloud-docs/log-analysis/config_agent.md

 * The LogDNA agent authenticates by using the LogDNA Ingestion Key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers.
 * By default, the agent monitors all files with extension *.log*,  and extensionless files under */var/log/*.
 * The agent tails for new log data, and looks for new files that are added to the logging directories that the agent monitors.
+* To connect to {{site.data.keyword.cloud}} services over a private network, you must have access to classic infrastructure and [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) and connectivity to service endpoints for your account.

 You can configure the following parameters through the LogDNA agent: